1.a This policy explains how and why we collect, store and use each member's personal data, plus your rights in relation to that data.

 3. Type of information we collect and why it is collected

 Each member’s name, address, telephone number(s), and e-mail address(es) are collected for the sole purpose of sending out membership renewal information and the distribution of important updates regarding the Fishing Club and its Lakes.

 The legal basis of processing is that we have your consent to use your personal data for the specific purpose of operating the Fishing Club.

-5.g to take any complaints about how we process your personal data to the Information Commissioner who can be contacted via:
+6.g to take any complaints about how we process your personal data to the Information Commissioner who can be contacted via:

 tel: 0303 123 1113